 Jon "DRJ" Najarian was linebacker for the Chicago Bears before he turned to another kind of contact sport – trading on the Chicago Board Options Exchange

-He became a member of the CBOE, NYSE, CME and CBOT and worked as a floor trader for some 25 years.
-Today, he is a professional investor, money manager, media analyst, and co-founder of optionMONSTER.com and tradeMONSTER.com.
+He became member of the CBOE, NYSE, CME and CBOT and worked as a floor trader for some 25 years.
+Today, he is a professional investor, money manager, lecturer as well as co-founder of NajarianFamilyOffice and Rebellion Partners.

-tradeMONSTER.com has been rated "Best for Options Traders" by Barron's and was the first online broker to deploy streaming, desktop-like trading in a web browser.
+Jon and his brother Pete founded TradeMonster and OptionMonster, which were rated "Best for Options Traders" by Barrons four years in a row.
+He developed the first online broker to deploy streaming, desktop-like trading in a web browser.

 The brothers are founding members of Investitute.com, a financial education & subscription services company, as well as best-selling authors of both "How We Trade Options" and "The 22 Rules of Investing".

 What does Jon Najarian do when he's not investing?
 Here's a look in our Halftime Report "Trade Off."

 Could Apple's decline be a good thing for the market?
 CNBC contributor Jon Najarian and Matt Maley, MillerTabak & Co., LLC, Managing Director and Equity Strategist discuss.

 "Halftime Report" trader Jon Najarian bought Etsy for his CNBC PRO model portfolio, which is up 16 percent on the year.

 Jon Najarian, one of the leaders of CNBC's "Halftime Portfolio" competition, bought shares of an aircraft manufacturer on unusual activity.

 Ross Levinsohn, former Yahoo interim CEO, discusses what the $4.8 billion deal between Yahoo and Verizon will mean for the company.